sdigenis/sdigenis/README.md

 ## Hi there 👋
 ## I am Stefanos
-an ELectrical and Computer Engineer in the making 🤓🤓
+### an Eectrical and Computer Engineer in the making 🤓🤓

  ### 🔭 I’m currently working on :